Mastercard/mastercard-idassist-reference-app/README.md

 4. Download `.pem` file from the `Client Encryption Keys` section, open the `actions` combobox and click `download encryption`.
 5. Select all `.p12` files, `.pem` file and copy it to `src/main/resources` in the project folder.
 6. Open `${project.basedir}/src/main/resources/application.properties` and configure below parameters.
-7. The same keys can be used for `ID Assist`.

    **Connection**

-   >`mastercard.api.idAssist.key.file=classpath:<your value>`, this refers to `.p12` file found in the signing key.
-For example `Mastercard_ID_Assist_Develop-sandbox.p12`.

    >`mastercard.api.idVerify.key.file=classpath:<your value>`, this refers to `.p12` file found in the signing key.
 For example `Mastercard_ID_Assist_Develop-sandbox.p12`.

     **Authentication**

-    >`mastercard.api.idAssist.consumer.key=`, this refers to your consumer key.
-Copy it from the "Keys" section on your project page.

     >`mastercard.api.idVerify.consumer.key=`, this refers to your consumer key.
 Copy it from the "Keys" section on your project page.

-    >`mastercard.api.idAssist.keystore.alias=keyalias`, this is the default value of key alias.
-If it is modified, use the updated one from the keys section on your project page.

     >`mastercard.api.idVerify.keystore.alias=keyalias`, this is the default value of key alias.
 If it is modified, use the updated one from the keys section on your project page.

     >`mastercard.api.keystore.password=keystorepassword`, this is the default value of the keystore password.

-    >`mastercard.api.keystore.password=keystorepassword`, this is the default value of the keystore password.

     **Encryption**

-    >`mastercard.api.idAssist.encryption.certificateFile=classpath:<your value>`, this is the path to certificate (.pem) file.
-For example `mastercard-id-assistClientEnc1593629971.pem`

     >`mastercard.api.idVerify.encryption.certificateFile=classpath:<your value>`, this is the path to certificate (.pem) file.
 For example `mastercard-id-assistClientEnc1593629971.pem`

-    >`mastercard.api.idAssist.encryption.fingerPrint=`, this is fingerprint of encryption key, it is required to encrypt a request.
-For example `350f0b0268db2ab5b9c105aae77748d99850b773195f378527500c6269a59112`.

     >`mastercard.api.idVerify.encryption.fingerPrint=`, this is fingerprint of encryption key, it is required to encrypt a request.
 For example `350f0b0268db2ab5b9c105aae77748d99850b773195f378527500c6269a59112`.

     **Decryption**

-    >`mastercard.api.idAssist.decryption.keystore=classpath:<your value>`, this refers to `.p12` file in Mastercard Encryption Keys.
-For example `classpath:alias-encryption-mc.p12`

     >`mastercard.api.idVerify.decryption.keystore=classpath:<your value>`, this refers to `.p12` file in Mastercard Encryption Keys.
 For example `classpath:alias-encryption-mc.p12`

-    >`mastercard.api.idAssist.decryption.alias=`, this is the user provided keyalias that is used while creating the API project.

     >`mastercard.api.idVerify.decryption.alias=`, this is the user provided keyalias that is used while creating the API project.

-    >`mastercard.api.idAssist.decryption.keystore.password=`, this is the password provided while creating the API project.

     >`mastercard.api.idVerify.decryption.keystore.password=`, this is the password provided while creating the API project.